HerrMotz/bachelor-thesis/publication/main.typ

 ]

 === RDF Mapping in Wikibase
-Wikibase is one of the most widely used softwares for community knowledge bases, storing ~115 million data items.
-Wikibase instances, such as Wikidata, allow for a mapping from their internal storage to an expression in RDF syntax @wikibase_rdf_mapping_article.
+Wikibase is one of the most widely used softwares for community knowledge bases, storing \~115 million data items.
+Wikibase instances, such as Wikidata#footnote[http://wikidata.org --- an initiative for a free community knowledge base], allow for a mapping from their internal storage to an expression in RDF syntax @wikibase_rdf_mapping_article.
 (See @fig:rdf_mapping for an impression.)
-This enables the use of RDF terminology to refer to structures within Wikibase.
+This invertible mapping permits the use of RDF terminology to refer to structures within Wikibase.
 Also relevant to this work are the prefix conventions of Wikibase, which will come to play in @heading_qualifiers.

 ==== Wikibase terminology
 A thing is referred to as an *Item* and assigned a unique *Q-Number* within a Wikibase instance.
 Any predicate is called *Property* and assigned a unique *P-Number*.